robert0714/kubeadm-ansible/README.md

 # Deploy a Helm Release named "my-release" using the kubernetes-dashboard chart
 $  helm install kubernetes-dashboard/kubernetes-dashboard --name k8web --namespace kube-system --set fullnameOverride="dashboard"

+Note: add --tls above if using secure helm
 ```

 You can make sure .